Ggarram1/Group-Project/README.md

 1) Download data for organisms ✅
 2) ~~Plot the data to recreate the figure above on a smaller scale - for a single organism - to familiarize ourselves with PCA~~
 2) Establish method using ensembl to find homologs  ✅
-3) Join datasets together ⏳
+3) Join datasets together ✅
-4) Organize data - sort out how to handle both tissue/age/replicate as well as homolog replicates
+4) Organize data - sort out how to handle both tissue/age/replicate as well as homolog replicates ✅ --> folllowing recommendations, we are using the tissue/age/replicate details as metadata and only using 1:1 homologs
-5) First use two datasets together for proof of concept, perform VST and plot PCA
+5) First use two datasets together for proof of concept, perform VST and plot PCA ⏳
 6) Append all different organismal data to make one master file
 7) Plot the full data!